Apple Must Pay $500 Million Over Patent Violations, US Court Rules - UrduPoint

 Apple Must Pay $500 Million Over Patent Violations, US Court Rules

-The US tech giant -- now worth almost $2 trillion -- will appeal Tuesday's decision, local media said.
+The US tech giant -- now worth almost $2 trillion -- vowed to appeal Tuesday's decision.

+"We thank the jury for their time but are disappointed with the verdict and plan to appeal," Apple said in an email response to an AFP inquiry.

 "The plaintiffs have repeatedly negotiated with Apple to reach an agreement for a FRAND license to the Plaintiff's patent portfolios which Apple is infringing," the court filing read.